 Photo: Hire boats, Grand Union Canal by Pete Yeomans

 Getting up at the crack of dawn, the rush to get to the airport in time to check in, the panic experienced when passports are misplaced, cramped flights, lost luggage, hotel transfers.

 8. Things to do for Kids

 Take a trip around the UK network and there will be plenty to show and teach the children.
 Introduce them to how a lock works, waterways wildlife and local history.
-A boating holiday is also a great way for the kids to get some fresh air and exercise to use up some of their energy!
+A boating holiday is also a great way for kids to get some fresh air and exercise to use up some of their energy.

 Photo: Smethwick Pumping Station, Birmingham Canal Navigations by Angela Acott

 The wide range of habitats along canals and rivers gives them unique biodiversity.
 Bird sightings, range from the majestic mute swan, moorhens, herons and ducks, to those that are harder to spot, such as kingfishers.
 Other wildlife includes water voles, otters, dragonflies and rare butterflies.

 10. Top reason to go on a boating holiday